Coordinated Neurobiological Approaches

 Nine of eleven of the DSMV criteria for diagnosing individuals with substance use disorder relate to heightened motivation for drugs or behavioral inflexibility, characterized by persistence to seek and take drugs despite negative consequences.
 The dual nature of this psychological profile inspires our research, which considers both motivation and flexibility prior to drug experience in order to understand addiction vulnerability.

 Phenotypic behavioral differences, termed sign-tracking and goal-tracking, differentially predict vulnerability to drug seeking.
 Sign-trackers show heightened motivation for food- and drug-associated discrete cues compared to goal-trackers.
-Recent work from our laboratory shows that sign-tracking rats are inflexible, continuing to respond to previously rewarded cues, even when the value of the reward has been degraded.
+Recent work from our lab replicates and extends our prior finding that sign-tracking rats are inflexible, continuing to respond to previously rewarded cues, even when the value of the reward has been degraded.

 Taken together, the “tracking trait” distinction is an ideal model to explore individual differences in both motivation and flexibility prior to drug experience.
 But what are the brain mechanisms underlying these trait differences?

 These behavioral differences lead us to our dissociable amygdala hypothesis of sign- and goal-tracking.
 We currently test the role of distinct amygdala projections in mediating the individual differences we observe in the motivated and flexible behavior of Sign- and Goal- trackers.
 We've learned that both sign- and goal-trackers rely similarly on the amygdala to insular cortical pathway to drive motivated behavior.
-Yet, recent preliminary results suggest goal-trackers rely on this pathway to express adaptive behavior sensitive to the current value of the outcome, whereas sign-trackers rely on this pathway to encode the initial appetite incentive value, that is insensitive to outcome value.
-Our recent preliminary results also suggest that amgydala to striatal projections support lever-directed behavior for sign-tracking rats, independent of outcome value and motivational state.
+Our preliminary chemogenetic results suggest sign-trackers rely on this pathway to encode the initial appetite incentive value, that is insensitive to outcome value.
+We also find that amgydala to striatal projections promote sign-tracking, independent of outcome value and that inhibiting this pathway unmasks flexibility.
 We are currently exploring the role of endocannabinoid signaling in mediating sign- and goal-tracking behaviors and striatal dopamine signaling in collaboration with Dr. Joe Cheer.

 Food and Drug Addiction: Diet, Reward Processing, and Relapse